hrdwrrsk/adementary-theme/readme.md

 report it via "Issues" tab, Pull request for bugfixes and features also accepted. for suggestion about design add [design] tag, for DEs/gtk+ app theming/etc. support, add [feature request] tag

-ONLY "Darker" is made by me, as such Light and Dark modes issues are to be reported to main developer, hrdwrrsk,
+ONLY "Darker" is made by me, as such Light and Dark modes issues are to be reported to main developer, hrdwrrsk.

 # Credits
 - Adwaita Gtk theme by GNOME, for Gtk theme basis